 Discover the many dining delights of the NewActon precinct.

 The Parlour Wine Room, a Canberra favourite, offers tapas, classic cocktails and an extensive wine list including Canberra wines.
 It’s located near A.Baker and Močan & Green Grout, both popular spots for a great cup of coffee or delicious meal incorporating local seasonal produce.

 Italian restaurant Bicicletta specialises in simple and traditional Italian food.
 Award-winning Monster Kitchen and Bar, located in the uber cool Hotel Hotel, offers a creative menu for breakfast and all-day dining.

 Embrace NewActon in the evening, with its super-relaxed atmosphere and cool tunes – there are lots of little nooks within the precinct where you can eat and enjoy a drink.
-Movie-lovers can visit Max Brenner or the Palace Electric Cinema's Prosecco Bar before seeing a film.
+Movie-lovers must visit the Palace Electric Cinema's Prosecco Bar before seeing a film.